uwcirg/patient-summary/README.md

     docker-compose up

 ### Configuration
 Parameters for the app are stored in [environmental variables](http://man7.org/linux/man-pages/man7/environ.7.html) that are stored in an `.env` file (run `cp frontend.env.default .env` at command line to create the .env file) and it allows the environment variables thus specified to be read by the application at build time.
 The [dotenv package](https://www.npmjs.com/package/dotenv) is used to store the default variable values, which can be overwritten by defining a more specific env (e.g., `.env.local`) file or by setting the variables in the deployment system.
-For more information, see the [React documentation](https://create-react-app.dev/docs/adding-custom-environment-variables/).  **Note**: for setting up environment file for a docker instance, please read under Docker
+For more information, see the [React documentation](https://create-react-app.dev/docs/adding-custom-environment-variables/).  **Note**: for setting up environment file for a docker instance, please see example [here](https://github.com/uwcirg/cosri-pain-management-summary/blob/develop/docker-entrypoint.sh)

 #### Parameters
 | Parameter | Description | Allowed Values |